chef/chef-web-docs/chef_master/source/ctl_chef_server.rst

 =====================================================
 The ``backup-recover`` subcommand is used to force the Chef server to attempt to become the backup server.
 This is the opposite of the ``master-recover`` subcommand.

-.. warning:: If this command is run on both back-end servers, it will put the back-end cluster into a state where no server holds the DRBD resource.

 This subcommand has the following syntax:

 .. code-block:: bash